 Halloween is upon us — along with countless pumpkins.
 But after the last treat has been given out and your jack-o’-lanterns start to droop where they sit, you have better options than throwing them in the trash.
-Try composting them in one of the following ways instead.
+Try composting unpainted pumpkins in one of the following ways instead.
 By so doing, you’ll help support local growers, keep useful waste out of the landfill and even prevent some greenhouse gases.

 Fayetteville program for city residents